 Furthermore, many names of Yezidi villages are actually names in the Syriac (Christian) language, more evidence that many Yezidis are former Christians.

 Adding even more weight to this theory, the Yezidis retain two Christian customs – the baptism and the Eucharist.

-The Yezidis must baptize their children at the earliest possible age and the priest puts his hand on the child’s head as her performs the rite.
+The Yezidis must baptize their children at the earliest possible age, and the priest puts his hand on the child’s head as he performs the rite.
 Both customs mirror the Christian baptism precisely.